PolyachenkoYA/QDMS_2025/tutorials/5_GPU_Comp_using_QUICK/README.md

 ```
 quick.cuda taxol_large_basis_set_tightcut.in
 ```
-Thus, generally if you have convergence issues it arises from either loose cutoff criteria, bad coordinates and starting guess.
+Thus, generally if you have convergence issues it arises from either loose cutoff criteria or bad coordinates.
 You have to be careful to avoid providing coordinates in atomic units.
-QUICK uses SAD guess.

 ### Geometry optimization
 Molecular properties at high energy structures can be very different compared to the practical strutures.
 You can optimize geometry to